-Nejma Banks was born in Algeria and spent her early life in Italy, Saudi Arabia, Guinea, France, and Cyprus after fleeing persecution, picking up new languages along the way.
+Nejma Banks was born in Algeria but forced to flee persecution.
+She spent her early life in Italy, Saudi Arabia, Guinea, France, and Cyprus, picking up new languages along the way.
 Here, she discusses her work as a Doctors Without Borders/Médecins Sans Frontières (MSF) cultural mediator aboard the search and rescue ship Geo Barents on the Mediterranean Sea.
 Since launching our search and rescue operations in 2015, MSF teams have assisted more than 84,000 people making the treacherous journey across the Mediterranean in search of safety in Europe.

 What does cultural mediation mean to you?
 What skills does a good cultural mediator need to have?